cam0179/WhiptailProject/WGCNA_WhiptailProject/README.md

 # Weighted Gene Co-expression Network Analysis (WGCNA) of the Checkered Whiptail Lizard, _Aspidoselis tesselata_

 The code written in **WGNCA.R** was developed by Ally Swank to assess co-expression of genes across three different populations of _A. tesselata_ using two different capture methods.
-This work was done in collaboration with Dr. Randy Klabacka by Akila Abesinghe, Ally Swank, Camille Miceli, Gabriel Amorim de Albuquerque Silva, and Melissa Gathman.
+This work was done in collaboration with Dr. Randy Klabacka by Akila Abesinghe, Ally Swank, Gabriel Amorim de Albuquerque Silva, and Melissa Gathman.

 ## Directories, input, and output files:
 1. **raw-data**: directory containing all of the input files to be run in the WGCNA.R script.